pdjr-signalk-plugins/pgn130316/README.md

 in the plugin configuration file.

-The plugin inserts `unit` and `description` properties into the meta value associated with each generated key and am additional property called (by default) 'setTemperature' which has as its value the set temperature derived from PGN 130316.
+The plugin inserts `unit` and `description` properties into the meta value associated with each generated key and an additional property called (by default) 'setTemperature' which has as its value the set temperature derived from PGN 130316.
 The name of the set temperature property can be changed in the